kraso89/flickr-api/README.md

 This App is a photo grid consuming the flickr rest api.
-The Photo grid is build with lazy loading and infinite scroll (loading more images as you scroll to the bottom of the page)
+The Photo grid is build with lazy loading and infinite scroll (loading more images as you scroll to the bottom of the page) with an option for searching by photo.
+Clicking on a tag makes a search request with the raw tag value.

 It uses React for a View Layer and Redux for state container.